 Westminster College has enjoyed a 15% increase in applications across all segments for the upcoming academic year, and the website’s new user experience has driven the global average bounce rate down an average of 22% across all pages.

 This project was wildly successful and the overarching planning and strategy served us well without any serious hiccups.
-The grueling content audit and migration process was a necessary pain to address the largest issues of the old website, and introducing the organization to Agile/Scrum methodologies is starting to inspire larger teams to do the same.
+The grueling content audit and migration process was a necessary pain to address the largest issues of the old website.

-Now that we only provide access to a small team of trusted content managers who all have development experience, I’m not sure we would have gone with a CMS at all if we knew we could take the web governance in this direction.
-As a result, we are currently investigating various combinations of static site generators (Jekyll), templating engines (Pug.JS, Handlebars.JS), and front-end frameworks (React, Angular) as possible approaches for a future, CMS-less version of the website.
+After restricting editing access to a small team of trusted content managers who all have development experience, I’m not sure we would have gone with a CMS at all if we knew we could take the web governance in this direction.
+As a result, we began investigating various combinations of static site generators (Jekyll), templating engines (Pug.JS, Handlebars.JS), and front-end frameworks (React, Angular) as possible approaches for a future, CMS-less version of the website.